You know that fizzy layer at the top of a two-liter soda bottle when shaking it up right before opening it?

 If you looked at this rock under a microscope you’d notice that the texture is very much transparent.

-Pumice is often referred to as the Floating Stone because of its extremely light density and causing it to float on water.
+Pumice is often referred to as the Floating Stone because of its extremely light density and its ability to float on water.

 When the stone is crushed into dust or powder, it is referred to as Pumicite.